 What are the highest-performance drive options?

-SSD drives (Solid State Drive) have the fastest speed, lowest noise, and lowest data corruption.
+Solid State Drives (SSD) have the fastest speed, lowest noise, and lowest data corruption.
 This is because there are no motors or moving parts to cause electrical and mechanical noise like in a Hard Disk Drive (HDD).
 HDDs are also know as a Repulsive Mechanical Device (RMD)...personally I find they sound repulsive in a high-performance music server.

 Audio Video Drives (AVD) are a specialized variety of the HDD and have the next best-performance.
 The reason an AVD performs so well in a music server is because they are engineered for continuous play never pausing for read/write head self-calibration.
-An AV drive will give consistantly smoother playback than a standard HDD and is almost as good as an SSD.
+An AVD will give consistently smoother playback than a standard HDD and is almost as good as an SSD.
 We consider AVDs to be the best value for use in a NAS/RAID array used for music library storage.

-External drive performance does not come from the type of drive used alone.
-The power supply, data buss, drive controller, case, data cable, and anti-resonant devices all make sigificant contributions to external drive performance.
+External drive performance does not only come from the type of drive you use.
+The power supply, data buss, drive controller, case, data cable, and anti-resonant devices all make significant contributions to external drive performance.

 On the other hand, there is a significant performance advantage using a self-powered NAS/RAID arry that connects through an Ethernet port.
 This is because Ethernet has no buss power like USB, Firewire, eSATA, or Thunderbolt ports.
-Note that Ethernet peripherals are not plug-and-play like USB, Firewire, and Thunderbolt, and they require a good bit of technical expertise to configure.
+Note that Ethernet peripherals are not plug-and-play like USB, Firewire, and Thunderbolt, and require a good bit of technical expertise to configure.

-Are there any other advantages when using Wi-Fi enabled NAS or LAN?
+Are there any advantages when using Wi-Fi enabled NAS/RAID array?

-The Wi-Fi from the router used to connect your LAN or NAS can be used to control your media server.
-This allows you to turn off all the noisy internal wireless control interfaces, such as WiFi, Bluetooth, and infrared, and to control your media server “headless” with a mobile device, such as an iPad.
+The Wi-Fi from the router used to connect your NAS/RAID array can be used to control your music server.
+This allows you to turn off and/or remove all the noisy internal wireless control interfaces, such as WiFi, Bluetooth, and infrared, and to control your media server “headless” with a mobile device, such as an iPad.

 What is the highest-performance type of plug-and-play external storage drive?

 Thunderbolt, eSATA, and USB 3 drives have among the highest data transfer rates of any plug-and-play external drives.
-The drawbacks are that the controllers and cables are complex and there are few if any choices in a powerless audiophile data cable.
+The drawbacks are that the controllers and cables are complex and there are few choices in a powerless audiophile data cable.

-Though technically slower than Thunderbolt, eSATA, and USB 3 drives, a high-quality Firewire drive that has a dedicated power supply and a powerless data cable is considered by many AV professionals to perform better.
+Though technically slower than Thunderbolt, eSATA, and USB 3 drives, a high-quality Firewire drive that has a dedicated power supply and a powerless data cable is considered by many recording engineers to perform better.
 Of course fewer and fewer computers today still come with Firewire ports.